oscarmonllor99/pyHALMA/README.md

 * Call ./run.sh with your desired options.

 * Output is written in a "pyHALMA_output" folder which is created inside your "simu_masclet" directory.

+WARNINGS:

+* Code should not be executed on Windows, since Python multiprocessing using the "fork" method is not available (only "spawn").